pytools4dart/pytools4dart/doc/user_guides/03_optical_properties.md

+# Optical Properties
 This notebook shows examples on the management of optical properties

-# 1 Top and bottom vegetation properties
+## Top and bottom vegetation properties

 DART gives the possibility to define a vegetation optical property with different properties for top and bottom of a